Parkway Pipeline, Louisiana to Mississippi, United States of America

 Midcontinent Express pipeline is a 500-mile (804.67km) natural gas system in the US.

-The pipeline, which measures 16-inch (406mm) in diameter, will extend from Norco, Louisiana, to Collins, Mississippi.
-Construction was started in August 2012 and the pipeline is scheduled to put into service in September 2013.
+The pipeline, which measures 16in (406mm) in diameter, extends from Norco, Louisiana, to Collins, Mississippi.
+Construction was started in August 2012 and the pipeline was put into service in September 2013.

-The project is being undertaken by Parkway Pipeline, a joint venture between Kinder Morgan Energy Partners (KMEP) and Valero Energy.
-Kinder Morgan will be responsible for managing the construction and operating the pipeline.
+The project was undertaken by Parkway Pipeline, a joint venture between Kinder Morgan Energy Partners (KMEP) and Valero Energy.
+Kinder Morgan was responsible for managing the construction and operating the pipeline.